alohainsi/simple-modal/README.md

 ```
 /**
 	 * Open modal
-	 * => sm.open('ComponentNameId', data, options) - gonna open a new modal with a "ComponentNameId" in inside (component name is a string)
+	 * => sm.open('ComponentNameId', data, options) - it will open a new modal with a "ComponentNameId" in inside (component name is a string)
-	 * => sm.open(Component, data, options) - gonna open a new modal with a "Component" in inside (component is an instance)
+	 * => sm.open(Component, data, options) - it will open a new modal with a "Component" in inside (component is an instance)
 	 * => sm.open(Component, data, {
 	 * 		position: T_MODAL_POSITION.TOP // the modal position would be in a top of a page
-	 * 		// If a position different then center, it would be good to specify dimensions for the device types,
-	 * 		otherwise SimpleModal gonna use default values from config itself
+	 * 		// If a position is different than the center, it would be good to specify dimensions for the device types, otherwise SimpleModal will use default values from config itself
 	 * 		dimensions: {
 	 * 			mobile: {height: 30}, // Modal width for the mobile devices
 				tablet: {height: 25}, // Modal width for the tablet devices
 				desktop: {width: 100, height: 20}, // Modal width for the desktop devices
 				isPercent: true // Default value.
 Gonna calculate dimensions in percent, otherwise in pixel
 	 * 		},
-	 * 		 isShade: true // gonna display the shade for the modal
+	 * 		 isShade: true // it will display the shade for the modal
 	 * 	})
 	 * @param {any} component
 	 * @param {any} data